lnguyenh/aoc-2021/README.md

 # Advent of code 2021

 ## About
 OK, here we go again!
-This year, I will use `Advent of Code` to learn [Go](https://go.dev/).
+This year, I'll use `Advent of Code` to learn [Go](https://go.dev/).
 Let's... go!

 https://adventofcode.com/2021